zoom-c/docs/trezor-user/settingup.rst

 Enter a new name for your TREZOR device and press Continue.
 You should see a matrix of question marks.
 Now go on to :doc:`Entering your PIN <enteringyourpin>`.

-.. note:: There are also several :doc:`advanced settings <advanced_settings>` that you can configure.
+.. note:: There are also several :doc:`Advanced settings <advanced_settings>` that you can configure.

 .. toctree::
    :maxdepth: 2